Winners Don't Use Drugs: History

 In 1989, Bob Davenport, the director of the FBI's Office of Public Affairs, was tasked by Sessions to get anti-drug public service announcements towards children.
 Various ideas were tried but without success.
 While at a dinner meeting with former FBI agent and Davenport's acquaintance Robert Fay, by then the president of the AAMA, the subject of this PSA came up.
 Fay's former role in the FBI had been part of a white collar crime unit who had led the investigation into a counterfeit video game ring, which led to Fay's transition to the AAMA.
 Fay had sway over the various companies in the AAMA due to having helped stop this counterfeit ring, and thus was able to get the AAMA to agree to include the message, once it was decided.
 Sessions, Davenport and Fay worked through several iterations of the slogan, eventually coming to "Winners Don't Use Drugs" as a short, uplifting message that not only applied to video games but other facets of life.
 The slogan was accompanied by the FBI's seal, which later helped to identify counterfeit arcade games for lacking the message, the seal, or an incorrect version of it.

 The slogan was used through the 1990s, with Sessions' name replaced by simply "FBI Director" following Sessions' departure from office.
+The shift from George H.W.
+Bush to Bill Clinton as U.S. President also saw a dramatic shift in the desire to maintain the same national anti-drug strategy, opting to instead have less federal-based enforcement and more enforcement based on state and local laws.
+The "Winners Don't Use Drugs" slogan would lose influence by 1995, when it was only used in two arcade games, and would be only be used for one arcade game released in the years 1996, 1997 and 1999.
 By about 2000, the use of the slogan in arcade games waned, as the arcade market was waning, while the intensity of focus on the war on drugs fell.